Razorbacks Outlast Georgia at Walton, 62-60

 Photo Courtesy: UA Athletics (Logan J. Webster)

-NASHVILLE, Tenn.
-(Univ. of Ark.) - Junior Mardracus Wade led the University of Arkansas basketball team with 13 points, two rebounds and two steals as the Razorbacks were unable to defeat the Vanderbilt Commodores on the road, falling 67-49 at Memorial Gymnasium.
+FAYETTEVILLE, Ark.
+(Univ. of Ark.) - Junior Marshawn Powell led the University of Arkansas basketball team with 17 points as the Razorbacks stuffed the Vanderbilt Commodores, 56-33, on Saturday evening at Bud Walton Arena.